KD5VMF/Arduino-Giga-R1-Wifi/Giga_StefansBasic2/README.md

 - ✅ **GIGA R1 WiFi** support (MBed core)
 - ✅ **USB Mass Storage** filesystem (`&16`) for `SAVE`, `LOAD`, `CATALOG`, etc.
-  - **Safe‑fail**: if no USB drive is present or filesystem is unavailable, commands print a clear error and the interpreter keeps running.
+  - **Safe-fail**: if no USB drive is present or filesystem is unavailable, commands print a clear error and the interpreter keeps running.
 - ✅ Solid default serial UX for **Tera Term** / PuTTY / minicom
 - ✅ Full language set enabled (see below)